 - Pass Holder Appreciation Days – 2018/2019 season pass holders could bring a friend to ski for free on the Saturday and Sunday of April 6th and 7th, and April 13th and 14th in 2019.
 2024 event details are to be confirmed.

 Below are some tips to help you make the most of your visit to Mount Seymour.

 TIP #1: Season passes go on sale for cheap towards the end of the ski season – usually sometime in February.
 If you plan to do a number of days of spring skiing, consider getting a discounted season pass if it’s available.

 TIP #3: Make sure to have good winter tires or chains if there is any chance of snow or ice on the roads – if you don’t, and the roads aren’t clear – then Grouse Mountain is the most accessible (unless you want to pay for the shuttle bus from Parkgate Centre Mall).
-Good winter or M&S tires are mandatory on the road up to Mt.
-Seymour between October 1st and March 31st.
+Good winter or M&S tires are usually mandatory on the road up to Mount Seymour between October 1st and March 31st.

 Other Ski Information

 For more information about the mountain, see Mount Seymour‘s website.